How to use macros to proofread your marketing copy

 How to proofread productively

-‘Proofreading a whopper of a report is ___.’
+‘Proofreading a whopper of a report is _______________________.’

 ‘Tedious’?

-Then your eyes start to roll back.
+Your eyes start to roll back.
 You read the same line again and again as you keep drifting to wild and wicked thoughts of updating your client budget spreadsheet or filing your expenses in the slim hope that avoidance admin will whisk you away to a better place.
 Or the caffeine kicks in and you are WIIIIRED.

 It’s not just the typos you’re looking for either.
 With beastly documents, comes a beastly batch of potential inconsistencies and oversights.